kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/chr_plots/README.md

 # Synthesis analysis and plotting
 ## Identifying Regions of Interest
 Retrieved regions of interest and plotted chromosome painting-style by synthesizing the genome scan stats, sliding window LD, sliding window recombination, and local ancestry inference results.
-Refer to `win_processing_funs.r`, `plot_chr_wins.r`, `intr_lais_funs.r`, `plot_intr_lais.r` for details on process.
+Refer to `win_processing_funs.r` and `plot_chr_wins.r` for details on process.

 Regions of interest for species differences, recombination, introgression, and selection were defined as follows: